EyeACT/envision-discovery/README.md

-# ENVISION-Zenodo: Eye Imaging Dataset Discovery
+# ENVISION: Eye Imaging Dataset Discovery

-A systematic collection and classification of ophthalmic imaging datasets from Zenodo using few-shot learning.
+A systematic collection and classification of ophthalmic imaging datasets using few-shot learning.
 This is an ongoing project with classification results pending manual validation.

 ## Project Status